energyscope/EnergyScope/README.md

 - License
 - Get started and exercices

+There is also an EnergyScope repository on gitlab, for a python package that includes convenience functions for plotting, running analyses, and so on.
+For more information, see the library section [on the webpage](https://gitlab.com/energyscope).

 # Acknowledging authorship #
 In the academic spirit of collaboration, the source code should be appropriately acknowledged in the resulting scientific disseminations.